Installation

 1. Installs uv (if not already present)

-2. Downloads the specified Python version via uv
+2. Downloads Python version via uv

 3. Creates a virtual environment at /var/lib/philologic5/philologic_env/